aceciliad/DataAnalysis/README.md

 For basic preprocesing applied to the traces, catalog reading, etc., the reader is refered to the codes employed by the [Marsquake Service](https://github.com/sstaehler/mqs_reports/).

-Two preprocessed events are included in "Data".
+Two preprocessed events are included in `Data`.
 For more, please request the author.

 ## Table of Contents
 - [filter_banks_specgram.py](#filter_banks_specgram.py)